springernature/vpat/springer-nature-link.md

 <td>Partially Supports</td>
 <td>
 The pages of this product generally use semantically-correct markup so that Assistive Technology users can recognise elements and move around them accordingly.
 We make use of WAI-ARIA roles to support landmarks.
 We also provide skip links for bypassing repetitive navigation elements.
+<br><br>
+Pages on Springer Nature Video do not include a skip link to bypass repetitive navigation elements.
+We are actively working to repair this problem.
 </td>
 </tr>
 <tr id="page-titled" valign="top">